Feyerabend/ABC80/abc802/CPM.md

 ## Comments on operating systems and legacy

 *An operating system is a convenient way of handling a computer.
 Contrary to common opinion: It is not a necessity.
 As can be seen from history, rudimentary system control and basic support for hardware can go a long way.
 ABC802 had some control in keyboard and screen routines, timing and the like, but also e.g. some additional fundamental routines for printers or for DOS in ROM.
 We could do what we could call “elementary” computer work such as word processing, accounting, or register/database management.*

 *Today we can emulate CP/M in a Raspberry Pi Pico, a very cheap microcontroller, cheaper than lunch.
 Not only the processor Z80 is emulated, but also the terminal interface to the screen and keyboard.
-It really shows that software or as a clear
-sample: word processing, has not evolved at the same pace as the hardware has.
+It really shows that software or as a clear sample: word processing, has not evolved at the same pace as the hardware has.
 WordStar is not that far from Word.
 Some very elementary software can be run on every elementary hardware, not using a complex system and overly sophisticated hardware.*

-*Historically operating systems have not been prevalent in game consoles or word processors.
+*Historically operating systems have not been prevalent in early arcade, game consoles or word processors.
 They have managed anyway.
-They often have had special hardware.
+Sometimes they also have had special hardware.
+But there are advantages of having an operating system, as e.g. networking doesn't have to be reinvented.
+This is the positive side of legacy.
 Operating systems have occurred, but when there is no need for extra software, layers only get in the way of reaching the raw metal in the case of games.
 But as games are written by third party developers, a familiar environment and tools are easier and probably more efficient to work with (read: conventional operating system in a PC), than special hardware and new development tools in a new game console.*

 *This leads us to the question of legacy.
 Not only is the familiarity of the system from the user highly valuable, but also the possibility of using previous software.